Happy New Year!

 Keeping in touch with contacts is my top tip.
 Email and social media make it easy and inexpensive (or free!) to keep in touch and building relationships with contacts who know you and can give you more work is the best way to grow business.

-- Focus on Good Customers: Sort your customers in order of billed revenue.
-Now sort in order of the effort you put in – Do they match?
+2. Focus on Good Customers: Sort your customers in order of billed revenue – now sort in order of the effort you put in – Do they match?
 Should you be looking to lose some of your ‘hard work’ clients?

 Recognising that not every customer is a good customer was a big lesson for me.

 Sometimes, good things happen and you don’t even notice!
-Therefore, have a think about your high points from the past year.
+Have a think about your high points from the past year.
 How did they happen?
-Was there something you can take into 2018 and repeat the success?
+Was there something you can take into 2020 and repeat or build on the success?

 Good businesses constantly review and refresh their offering in line with market demands.